hasbegun/innox_security/tests/IMPORTANT_MODEL_CONFIG.md

 ### Option 2: Use Garak CLI Directly

-Bypass the innox_security backend and use Garak CLI with the original REST configuration:
+Bypass the aegis backend and use Garak CLI with the original REST configuration:

 ```bash
 cd /Users/innox/projects/garak